LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 There are two mechanisms that can be used when connecting your computer to the radio.

 1. Firmware upgrade.
- - Get the radio into dfu mode by:
+ - Get the radio into firmware update mode by:
    * Holding down the two buttons indicated below (**S1**,**Fn**) and turning the radio on.
      - Radioddity GD-77 or GD-77s or the TYT MD-760 or MD-730:
        * Hold down the **two small buttons** next to the PTT button.